TedTschopp/tedt.org/_posts/Blog Posts/2003-12-19-happy-advent.md

 subtitle: A Rainy Day Adventure Leads to an Unforgettable Christmas Experience
 subtitle-url: ''
 quote: ''
 excerpt: "What does Advent mean to you?
-What is that sense of yearning and longing\
-    \ we all have for something.   \n"
+What is that sense of yearning and longing we all have for something."
 source: ''
 source-url: ''
 call-to-action: ''